EdDataScienceEES/tutorial-Kirstb-04/index.md

-This is a good mix of these two.
+This is a good mix of the two above examples.
 It has a set format throughout, and only uses images and colours where necessary.
-It engages the viewer but also provides only the necessary information, resulting in a concise and professional README document.
+It engages the viewer but also provides only the necessary information, resulting in a concise and professional Markdown document.